Angel-ML/angel/docs/apis/PSModel_en.md

 	- **Definition**: ```def getRow(rowId: Int): K```
 	- **Functionality**: retrieve a specified row from the matrix.
 Under different sync protocols, this method has different procedures.
 Angel supports three sync protocols, namely, **BSP**，**SSP** and **ASP**
-		* under **BSP** and **SSP**, this method first checks whether the specified row is in local cache **and** whether its clock is current under the sync protocol in use, if false, the method requests the specified row from the PS; if the row's clock on the PS side is not current under the sync protocol (with its specific staleness criterion), this method waits until it becomes current
+		* under **BSP** and **SSP**, this method first checks whether the specified row is in local cache **and** whether its clock is current under the sync protocol in use, if false, the method requests the specified row from the PS; on the PS side, if the row's clock is not current under the sync protocol (with its specific staleness criterion), the method waits until it becomes current
 		* under **ASP**, the method directly requests the specified row from the PS without checking clock
 	- **Parameters**:
 		- rowId: Int
-	- **Return value**: the specified row vector
+	- **Return value**: the specified row (vector)

 * **getRows**

 	- **Definition**: ```def getRows(rowIndexes:Array[Int]): List[K]```
 	- **Functionality**: retrieve specified rows from the matrix.
-This method works in a similar fashion under different sync protocols as the `getRow` method
+This method works in similar fashion under different sync protocols as the `getRow` method
 	- **Parameters**:
 		- rowIndexes: Array[Int]
-	- **Return value**: list of the specified row vectors; the list is sorted, consistent with the rowIndexes array
+	- **Return value**: list of the specified row vectors; the list is ordered, consistent with the rowIndexes array

 * **getRowsFlow**

 	- **Definition**: ```def getRowsFlow(rowIndex: RowIndex, batchNum: Int): GetRowsResult```
-	- **Functionality**: retrieve specified rows from the matrix in pipelined fashion (flow); the method returns immediately, allowing simultaneous computing and row retrieving; the method has similar procedures as in `getRow` under the BSP/SSP/ASP protocols
+	- **Functionality**: retrieve specified rows from the matrix in a flow; the method returns immediately, allowing simultaneous computing and row retrieving; the method has similar procedures as in `getRow` under the BSP/SSP/ASP protocols
 	- **Parameters**:
-		- rowIndex: RowIndex
+		- rowIndex: RowIndex, set of the row indices
-		- batchNum: Int, number of rows that RPC requests every time, defining the granularity of the flow; if set to -1, the system will decide the exact number
+		- batchNum: Int, number of rows that RPC requests every time, defining the granularity of the flow; if set to -1, system will decide the value
-	- **Return value**:一a row vector queue; higher-level applications can get the row vectors that are already retrieved from the queue
+	- **Return value**:一a row vector queue; top-layer applications can get the row vectors that are already retrieved from the queue

 * **get**

 	- **Definition**: ```def get(func: GetFunc): GetResult```
 	- **Functionality**: use `psf get` function to get matrix elements or their statistics.
-Different from getRow/getRows/getRowsFlow, this method only supports ASP protocol
+Different from getRow/getRows/getRowsFlow, this method only supports ASP
 	- **Parameters**:
 		- func: GetFunc, get-type psf, where psf is an extension interface for Angel PS
 	- **Return value**: GetResult returned by `psf get`